mietzen/AKS-ArgoCD-tutorial/README.md

 Wait for it to be ready...

-Congratualtions, we created a Azure AKS Cluster 🎉
+Congratulations, we created a Kubernetes Cluster 🎉

 To continue we need to add the the context to `kubectl`: